 Payment without a card is no longer news.
 In 2020, this trend will gain more followers.
 The majority of modern phones support a contactless payment function, such as Apple Pay or Google Pay.
 Together with the near-field communication (NFC) module, they enable plastic-free transactions.

 However, you can withdraw money without a card, even if your smartphone does not have an NFC module.
 Some ATMs have a scanner for reading a QR code.
 You can take the code in the mobile banking app, bring it to the scanner, and withdraw cash.

 Daily transactions.
-Think over all the functions that are of interest to the client, such as check accounts, manage balance, view transaction history.
+Think over all the functions of interest to the client, such as check accounts, manage balance, view transaction history.
 If you want to implement a unique solution, pay attention to the Dutch bank ABN AMRO.
-In their app, the user can draw up an individual savings plan, set goals, and schedule investments.
+The user can draw up an individual savings plan, set goals, and schedule investments in their app.

 Customer support.
 The best mobile banking app provides 24/7 support.
 You can organize it by developing smart bots and hiring skilled humans.
 The former will answer simple routine questions; the latter – solve more complex issues.
 Thus, you will save on salary and run high-quality service.

 ATM and banking units location.
 The users may need to sign some papers or cash out money.
 Give them an easy way to find the nearby ATM and bank branch.
 If you want to delight users, think of VR.
 Using it, you can show the exact route to the destination.

 Push notifications.
 It is a handy way to send reminders, alerts, and promos.
 You can notify a user about recent purchases or warn if a suspicious activity was detected.
 The most important thing is not to overdo it.
 Also, do not forget to let the user turn off notifications.